WatchmanGu/BUSCO_phylogenomics/README.md

-Additional scripts related to Benchmarking Universal Single-Copy Orthologs (BUSCO)
+These scipts are the additional scripts related to Benchmarking Universal Single-Copy Orthologs (BUSCO)

-For the tool itself: https://gitlab.com/ezlab/busco
+For the original repository itself: https://gitlab.com/ezlab/busco_usecases

-**How to cite BUSCO**
+As the BUSCO has been updated to Version 5, the original scripts dont work with the new ouput files of the BUSCO run.
+So I modify the scripts for working with BUSCO v5.

+**The citation for the BUSCO and the original scripts**

 *BUSCO applications from quality assessments to gene prediction and phylogenomics.*
 Robert M. Waterhouse, Mathieu Seppey, Felipe A. Simão, Mose Manni, Panagiotis Ioannidis, Guennadi Klioutchnikov, Evgenia V. Kriventseva, and Evgeny M. Zdobnov